kxdang/kiendang.me/content/blog/050-flagyl-and-food-in-OH/index.md

 ![](https://images.unsplash.com/photo-1479796099910-b137a80acde4?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjF9&auto=format&fit=crop&w=704&q=80)

 _Disclaimer: This post is strictly for informational purpose and contains the contents of my personal experience, opinion and research I found on the internet and should not be considered medical advice.
-Please consult your doctor or other qualified health providers for any questions regarding your condition._
+Please consult your doctor or other qualified healthcare providers for any questions regarding your condition._

 I’m a bit at a loss for content on what to write.
 After being on 5 antibiotics within less than 2 months, I haven’t been doing much other than trying to recover and wanted to figure out how these antibiotics work on my body (my inner science nerd questions everything).